arielamaral/vita3k_ES-DE/README.md

 3. The `.psvita` files will be generated in the specified directory.
 4. Copy and paste these files into the PSVITA ROMs folder of the ES-DE Frontend or the Beacon Frontend on Android.

+## "ALL PSVITA FILES" Folder

+- There will be a folder named "ALL PSVITA FILES" containing all the `.psvita` files and their respective IDs, in case the user wants to simply download and transfer them to Android.

 ## Legal Disclaimer

 No games, ROMs, BIOS, or any copyrighted content are provided in this repository.
 This repository solely aims to assist in managing game covers.